yasserebrahimi/MarketDataSystem/README.md

     title Single Tick Processing Timeline (Conceptual)

     section API Layer
-    HTTP Receive + Model Binding :done, 0, 5
+    HTTP Receive + Binding       :done, 0, 5
-    Validation                   :done, 5, 8
+    Validation                   :done, 5, 9
-    MediatR Dispatch             :done, 8, 10
+    MediatR Dispatch             :done, 9, 12

     section Producer
-    Enqueue to Channel           :done, 10, 14
+    Enqueue into Channel         :done, 12, 16

     section Worker
-    Dequeue                      :done, 14, 18
+    Dequeue from Channel         :done, 16, 20
-    MovingAverage Update         :done, 18, 20
+    MovingAverage Update         :done, 20, 23
-    SlidingWindow Update         :done, 20, 23
+    SlidingWindow Update         :done, 23, 26
-    Anomaly Check                :done, 23, 27
+    Anomaly Check                :done, 26, 31
-    Update SymbolStatistics      :done, 27, 31
+    Update SymbolStatistics      :done, 31, 36
 ```

-(These numbers are example only; the important part is **relative order** and **constant cost**.)
+(These times are illustrative; the focus is on **ordering and constant cost**, not exact milliseconds.)

 ---

 ## 5. Simulation Feed

-To make the system **self-contained** and demo-able, we add:
+To make the system **self-contained** and easy to demo, we include:

 - `SimulatedMarketDataFeedHostedService` – a background service that generates a **random-walk** price series.